 COST OF RECORDING:

-$25 per hour with a purchase of at least 4 hours - limited time
+$25 per hour with a purchase of 4 hours or more (same session) - limited time

-Call and reserve your time today!
-Price for two/ three hours is $35 per hour. $50 minimum price for one hour or less.
+Price for two - three hours is $35 per hour. $40 for one hour or less.

 We are still looking for quality vocalists to do some studio work.
 Get some free studio time!

 We use PRO-TOOLS as our recording system.
 Pro-Tools is known as the “best” in the industry.

 Available for you to use during sessions: Epiphone Del Rey electric guitar, Taylor acoustic guitar, Fender base guitar & amp, La Patrie classical guitar, Sigma Martin 12 string acoustic.
 Yamaha stage/custom drums.